Timer Node

 Common Issues

-- Node not triggering: Ensure the interval is set and the node is running.
+- Node not triggering: For Interval mode, ensure the interval is set and the node is running.
+For Scheduled mode, check that the scheduled date/time is in the future and the node is enabled.

 - Too frequent triggers: Increase the interval value.